Public-Health-Scotland/phsmethods/README.md

 This package is intended to be in continuous development and contributions may be made by anyone within PHS.
-If you would like to make a contribution, please first create an [issue](https://github.com/Public-Health-Scotland/phsmethods/issues) on GitHub and assign **both** of the package maintainers to it.
+If you would like to contribute, please first create an [issue](https://github.com/Public-Health-Scotland/phsmethods/issues) on GitHub and assign **both** of the package maintainers to it.
 This is to ensure that no duplication of effort occurs in the case of multiple